zoalst/Speak3D/readme.md

 ## Speak3D

-Web app that creates 3D text when you speak to your browser Created using [three.js](http://threejs.org) and [annyang.](https://www.talater.com/annyang/) Built off of the Text3D example in Lee Stemkoski's [Three.js examples](http://stemkoski.github.io/Three.js/index.html)
+Web app that creates 3D stuff when you speak to your browser.
+Created using [three.js](http://threejs.org) and [annyang.](https://www.talater.com/annyang/)
+Built off of the Text3D example in Lee Stemkoski's [Three.js examples](http://stemkoski.github.io/Three.js/index.html)